ArmaOverthrow/Overthrow/README.md

 # Current Features
 * GTA-inspired wanted/stealth system
-* Dynamic political system with regional stability
+* Dynamic political system with regional stability affecting presence of 2 different opposing factions to the player (NATO and criminal elements)
-* Buy just about in any-game item/vehicle/weapon for currency at local shops
+* Buy and sell just about in any-game item/vehicle/weapon for currency at local shops and gun dealers
 * Dynamic economy/Regional pricing/Trade
 * Buy real estate
 * Fast travel to any owned real estate